b4bysw0rld/SillyTavern-Smart-Dialogue-Colorizer/README.md

   - Per-Character Override - Set custom colors for specific characters
   - Disabled - Turn off auto-coloring
 - **Per-Character Overrides**: Set specific colors for individual characters in their character editor
+- **Global Color Adjustments**: Fine-tune all avatar-extracted colors with:
+  - Hue adjustment (-30° to +30°) - Shift colors on the color wheel
+  - Saturation adjustment (-50% to +50%) - Boost or reduce vibrancy
+  - Brightness adjustment (-50% to +50%) - Make colors brighter or darker
+- **Character Name Coloring**: Optionally apply colors to character names in addition to dialogue quotes

 ### CSS Variable Support
 Assigns character colors to a CSS variable `--character-color` scoped to message elements for use in custom CSS: